scuzzydude/asimov/asimov.md

 "What was he studying exactly?
 You said he was making drawings?"

 "I'll show you," Joe said, guiding James to his canoe.
-They paddled upriver from San Felipe for a day, camped out on the shore, then hiked up along the shore the next day for an hour, where they found the cabin, just like the painting.
+They paddled upriver from San Felipe for a day, then hiked up along the banks for an hour, where they found the cabin, just like the painting.
 The cabin was abandoned, and falling apart, but Joe was able to find a shovel.
 Together they stood on a rise that overlooked both the cabin and the river, matching the painting exactly.

 "You see the flower," Joe said.
 "That's a bluebonnet.
 Only flower in the whole picture, like over there, between the trees."